Sweet Sautéed Asparagus

 Health Benefits of Asparagus

-Why is my cooked asparagus bitter?
+Why does my cooked asparagus taste bitter?

 What part of asparagus do you cut off?